 But I will like to enlighten on this by explaining as much as I can about it.
 I will start with the definition of the word by some authors.
 Religion is a system of belief in a Divine or superhuman power, and practices of worship or other rituals directed to such a power – Argyle & Beit-Hallahmi, 1975, p1.
 Here, belief is accepting that something exists or something is true whether with proof or not.
 The Super or Divine human here is certainly God for me.
 While the practices and rituals are activities performed in worship of God and as moral principles from God, and all directed towards a relationship with God.
 Kindly note that rituals are not just the activities of juju by idol or traditional worshippers as popularly perceived, but it is defined as ‘a religious or solemn ceremony consisting of a series of actions performed according to a prescribed order’ – Google.
 Therefore, as a Christian I will say that, Christian Religion is the faith in and the worship of the Triune God [Father, Son – Jesus Christ and the Holy Spirit] as well as living in the virtues and moral principles of God [as followers and emulators of Jesus Christ].

-My particularized definition shows that religion is not an isolated term but has different types, and the popular ones are the Christian, Muslim and traditional religions.
+My particularized definition shows that religion but has different types, and the popular ones are the Christian, Muslim and traditional religions.
 The Muslim religion also believes in one God, but that Muhammed is the messenger of God.
 While the traditional religion is the belief in various gods according to ethnicity, including a supreme unknown being.

 If we examine many other authors, we will realize that their definition of religion includes the salient terms of: belief in a supreme being and activities directed in honor of the supreme being.
 Let us see: